GillesJ/beautiful-jekyll/_posts/2018-07-20-acl18-econlp-presentation.md

 Blogging conference highlights is [Sebastian Ruder's thing](http://ruder.io/acl-2018-highlights/), so I thought I would give a try too.
 The main difference with my post being the likelihood of getting read, which is much higher for Sebastian.
 I presented [my work on economic event detection in business news][1] at the first Workshop on Economics and NLP.
+The work is part of [my PhD project SENTiVENT][3] for information extraction for financial applications.

 Overall, ACL18 was an inspiring conference and networking experience despite my jetlag.
 I met a lot of skilled people and managed to pick quite a few techniques and ideas to adapt for my own purposes.
 The feedback I received on my work (and career options) was extremely valuable and makes the whole trip worth it.